dabbers/MathParser/README.md

 The res.value property is the value of the result in the base unit.
 For digital capacity (TB to gb to mb etc) that is in bytes.
 I suppose it makes sense to request the value in its reduced form.
 That's a todo feature :).

+One nice thing about this library, is it has no external dependencies.
+It should work just fine on Mono (untested), and doesn't use anything particularly fancy from .net (maybe some LINQ, but I don't know).
+It should work with most .net versions.

 Hopefully this is useful to people!